Andremzzr/web-terminal-js/README.md

 - `cd <folder>`: Navigates into a folder.
 Supports `..` to go up one level and `.` for current directory.
 - `ls`: Lists folders in the current directory.
 - `clear`: Clears all output from the terminal.
+- `help`: Displays a list of available commands.
+- **Command History**: Navigate through previously entered commands using the up and down arrow keys.

 ## Getting Started